alexglv/webpack-in-5min-vuejs/README.md

 so that I can just reuse it elsewhere.
 Now, I hope this thing will make my life a little bit easier,
 and so it will for those who have the similar issues as I have.

-In addition to the basic features available in [webpack-in-5min](https://github.com/minagawah/webpack-in-5min), this specific repository allows you
+In addition to the basic features available in [webpack-in-5min](https://github.com/minagawah/webpack-in-5min), this repository contains settings you need for: Vue.js, Vuex, and vue-router,
-to use `gulp` command to perform the same tasks.

-For this specific variation, it includes some basic setups for projects using Vue.js, Vuex, and vue-router,
 Notice, vue-router currently does not work well with Hot Module Reloading (HMR), and you need to
 manually refresh the browser as you change your source codes.